Win-C/warbler/README.md

 heroku open
 ```

-Reminder to configure and set our environment variables to production variables.
+Reminder to configure and set your environment variables to production variables.

 Add and connect a Postgres database (we used the hobby-dev free tier):
 ```console